Saumyaa27/AI-MED/README.md

 ## USER INTERFACES:<br>
 ### 1. Patient interface:<br>
-•	The patient would see a register button upon clicking on which a registration form would open.
+•	The patient would see a register button upon clicking on which a registration form would open.<br>
-•	After registration, the patient would have a Login button which on clicking would open a login form.
+•	After registration, the patient would have a Login button which on clicking would open a login form.<br>
-•	After the authentication is done, the patient would be able to view all the options that our portal provides and the basic instructions.
+•	After the authentication is done, the patient would be able to view all the options that our portal provides and the basic instructions.<br>
 •	A tab for disease prediction would open on clicking the predict disease button.
-This would contain a form which would ask the patient to select the symptoms he/she is witnessing.
+This would contain a form which would ask the patient to select the symptoms he/she is witnessing.<br>
 •	The Patient would have a button option to search for the concerned doctor once the disease has been predicted .It would show a list of doctors whom the patient can consult by asking for an appointment.
-The patient would receive a notification once the doctor has confirmed the appointment.
+The patient would receive a notification once the doctor has confirmed the appointment.<br>
-•	A tab is provided to review the prescription sent by the doctor which the patient needs to follow up with until the next appointment.
+•	A tab is provided to review the prescription sent by the doctor which the patient needs to follow up with until the next appointment. <br>
-•	There would also be an option for QnA with the doctor.
+•	There would also be an option for QnA with the doctor.<br>

 ### 2. Doctor interface:<br>
-•	The doctor would see a register as a doctor button upon clicking on which a registration form would open (in case if he/she has not registered before).
+•	The doctor would see a register as a doctor button upon clicking on which a registration form would open (in case if he/she has not registered before).<br>
-•	After registration, the doctor would have a Login button which on clicking would open a login form.
+•	After registration, the doctor would have a Login button which on clicking would open a login form.<br>
-•	After the authentication is done, the doctor would be able to view all the options that our portal provides and the basic instructions.
+•	After the authentication is done, the doctor would be able to view all the options that our portal provides and the basic instructions.<br>
 •	A tab for active patient’s details would open on clicking the view details button.
-This would contain all the details of the active patient such as age, weight etc.
+This would contain all the details of the active patient such as age, weight etc.<br>
-•	There will also be another tab to review appointment requests of patients in which the doctor would have an option to schedule an appointment for the patient.
+•	There will also be another tab to review appointment requests of patients in which the doctor would have an option to schedule an appointment for the patient.<br>
 •	The doctor can also prescribe patients appropriate medication based on the disease predicted.
-Also there will be an option to update or modify the prescriptions as in some cases with time dosage of medicine to be taken changes.
+Also there will be an option to update or modify the prescriptions as in some cases with time dosage of medicine to be taken changes.<br>